mteresaparreira/Mobile_HRI_Lab_Hub/Lab2/Readme.md

 \*\***What issues or opportunities arise from the site and activities?**\*\*

 Issues:
-*How the robot will see the person
+* How the robot will see the person
-*How the robot will avoid other people
+* How the robot will avoid other people
-*Where the robot will be stowed and interact
+* Where the robot will be stowed and interact
-*.How to shoot and try the scene while respecting those in the store
+* How to shoot and try the scene while respecting those in the store

 Opportunities:
-*Potentially ask real people
+* Potentially ask real people
-*See what the real dimensions of the room will be *Explore opportunities to incorporate into existing features like the mirror
+* See what the real dimensions of the room will be
+* Explore opportunities to incorporate into existing features like the mirror

 ## Part C. Costume the robot